danfuzz/samizdat/doc/samizdat-0/library-ultra.md

 #### `makeMap rest* <> map`

-Returns a map with the given key-value bindings (in argument order), with each key-value pair represented as two consecutive arguments.
+Returns a map with the given key-value mappings (in argument order), with each key-value pair represented as two consecutive arguments.
 The number of arguments passed to this function must be even.
-It is valid to repeat keys in the arguments to this function, in which case the *final* value binding for any given key in the argument list (in argument order) is the one that ends up in the result.
+It is valid to repeat keys in the arguments to this function, in which case the *final* value mapping for any given key in the argument list (in argument order) is the one that ends up in the result.
 These equivalences hold for *Samizdat Layer 0* source code: